-Whilst chatting with some Data Managers the other day, someone new to the role asked for some survival tips.
+Whilst chatting with some Data Managers, someone new to the role asked for some results day survival tips.
 Our top tip was preparation, preparation, preparation!
 Even for those who have been in the role for years, this still applies.
 Ensuring you are well prepared does take time, but it will make embargo days less fraught.

 I think Abraham Lincoln had a very good point when he said;

 “Give me six hours to chop down a tree and I will spend the first four sharpening the axe.”

 Of course, we cannot always prepare for all eventualities but it is good to have a back-up plan in case something does go wrong, such as staff illness or no internet connection.

 As we all love a good spreadsheet, it is handy to prepare a schedule similar to the one shown below.
 It ensures all staff are aware of their responsibilities and that the exam period runs as smoothly as possible.
 I used to break mine down into pre-results days, A-level embargo and results day, and GCSE embargo and results day.

 If you are new to the role, you could visit another local school to discuss their procedures, or attend any local data staff meetings.
 Some Local Authorities host these or there are the SISRA DataMeets too (you don’t need to be a customer to attend) and you can find out more about these here.

 …so what kind of preparation can you do?